State Tax Breaks for Energy

 In California, products purchased for the design, manufacture, production, or assembly of renewable energy equipment, combined heat, and power equipment, and alternative transportation equipment are not subject to sales or use taxes.

 Some states also have special sales tax holidays for purchases of Energy Star appliances.

-Property Tax Incentives for Energy
+Property Tax Incentives

 Property tax exemptions for renewable energy can be found in 32 states.
 New York City allows a 4-year reduction in property taxes equal to 5 percent of the yearly costs of a new solar system.
 New York State excludes 100 percent of the value of renewable energy home improvements.
 Similarly, California excludes up to 100 percent of the value of solar energy systems installed between 2009 and 2016 from property taxes.